Duck15/TerraAngel/README.md

 After installing the client, you can edit the source code of the client in `src/TerraAngel/Terraria`

-Run `fast_diff.bat` to create patches based on your changes
+Run `fast.ps1 -Diff` to create patches based on your changes

 <h2>
 Client features